franzkurt/franzkurt/README.md

   - URL Medium RSS feed: https://medium.com/feed/@franzkurt

 ## Contact

 - 📫 How to reach me: franz.gastring@gmail.com
-- my linkedin (for professional contact only): https://www.linkedin.com/in/franz-kurt-de-ramos-gastring-a57772108/

 If I not answaer possibly I am travelling the world!